 OAuth 2.0 client authentication

-AM stores the POST data on the user-agent in an
+When a client authenticates with form parameters, the server can store POST data on the user-agent in an

 OAUTH_REQUEST_ATTRIBUTEScookie.
 Identity Cloud uses the cookie to continue the authentication process across redirects.
 It marks the cookie for deletion on the next successful OAuth 2.0 authorization.

 - Public clients

 These are single-page applications and applications running on devices.